hnrkcode/python-loading-sdk/README.md

 response = client.get_profile()
 ```

-It can also be used asyncrounously usage:
+It can also be used asyncrounously:
 ```python
 from loading_sdk import AsyncLoadingApiClient